5 Email Drip Campaigns Your Business Needs

 If you can use dynamic fields so you can address each celebrant by name.
 That can help make the email feel more personal.

-A birthday promotion can give your customer a good user experience.
+Finally, if they don’t take action, send follow-up emails reminding them of the offer.
+You can again use FOMO here.
+A birthday promotion can give your customers a good user experience.
 Nothing says you remember more than a birthday greeting appropriately done.

-5. Cart Abandonment Reminders
+5. Cart abandonment reminders

-Only 19.32% of shoppers who add items to their cart proceed to checkout.
 With a cart abandonment drip campaign, you can increase that number for you.
 You can convince shoppers who left without buying to push through with the purchase.

 offers from doggyloot.comSource

-How?
-Check out the email above and its “almost sold-out” message.
 In your drip campaign, don’t just remind potential customers about the products they left in their cart.
 Inform them, too, about your limited stocks.
 That’s one way to get them to take your desired action.

 You may also provide a discount code for the item or free shipping, like Huckleberry below: